Efgar/SimpleSocialNetWork/README.md

 ### Running locally

-You can run the application locally by downloading the precompiled version available in the [app](app) folder, to do so, download the full lib folder and execute the available bat ([StartSocialNetwork.bat](app/StartSocialNetwork.bat))
+You can run the application locally by downloading the precompiled version available in the [app](app) folder, to do so, download the full ``app`` folder and execute the available bat ([StartSocialNetwork.bat](app/StartSocialNetwork.bat))

 ### Running from your IDE